had2020/had2020/README.md

 - ⚡ Fun fact: I love to make and play games ESPECIALLY my OWN!
 - Youtube: https://www.youtube.com/channel/UC9Q6CODBBOVBXS1HVdDGSBQ

-#### My Video Game work on itch
+#### My Video Game work on itch 🎮

 - https://had2023.itch.io/clunky-ball
 - https://had2023.itch.io/clone-rider
 - 🚀 feel free to check out my itch.io page for other games https://had2023.itch.io/

-#### Bizness
+#### Bizness 📧
 - :paperclip: [My Resume/CV](https://google.com) - //todo
 - :email: hadrian.lazic@gmail.com

 ---

-### More stuff about me
+### More stuff about me 👤
 I’ve been working on a full tech stack since high school, and I’ve built a bunch of projects using common technologies that very relevant nowadays.
-I’m particularly skilled in Rust backend development with I love using Rust the most, and Python, Flask, OpenAI, Tensorflow, torch, and Django.
-I’m also comfortable with frontend development using React JS, HTML/CSS, and JavaScript.
-I’ve also used SQL databases in my projects and learned some handy SQLite tricks.
-Rust is always the best for me!
+I’m particularly skilled in many Rust tools, which I use in my Crate framworks.

 I’m a huge fan of technology, especially DIY tech!
-But on a more chill note, I’m also really into coding and learning new tech.
+I’m also really into coding and learning new tech.
 I’d love to get a tech job where I could work with a team of awesome people.

 ---